TThe struggle of friendship vs relationship

 The Taken For Granted’s special touch on the subject

-Embrace the happiness of harmonious difference
+Embrace the happiness of harmonious difference.

 1 > 10

-White rose, red rose
+White rose, red rose.

-While friendship and relationtionship do not oppose each other, they do complement one another.
+While friendship and relationships do not oppose each other, they do complement one another.
 We do need both because we humans crave variety.
 After all, variety is the spice of life.
-Flowers come in various colours and grow in different lands. if we confine ourselves to a certain kind, the colour will not look as interesting as it would if it were contrasted with another colour of a different kind.
+Flowers come in various colours and grow in different lands.
+If we confine ourselves to a certain kind, the colour will not look as interesting as it would if it were contrasted with another colour of a different kind.

 The white and red complement each other in the big picture: difference leads to harmony when we are self-aware.

-It is fine to be alone until you find the right friendship and relationship
+It is fine to be alone until you find the right friendship and relationship.

 Society, society..

-Love yourself so you can love others
+Love yourself so you can love others.

-Shine so they can find you
+Shine so they can find you.

 Never let your desire for true friendship and relationship feed on your self-love.
 The people you feel truly comfortable with are out there.
 It is worth the wait.
 When you believe in certain values and morals and consistently act them out in the world, you may end up losing a lot of people – for the better.
-You are automatically sifting friends or partners who would not stick anyway, but you will eventually find your family.
+You are automatically sifting through friends or partners who would not stick anyway, but you will eventually find your family.
 It may not be fast, but it will come.
 As long as you love yourself first, and behave true to yourself in the world, they will find you.

 What do you think of friendship vs relationship?
 Do you believe there are any other differences between the two?
 What is your experience with both?
-Is it a good experience or bad experience?
+Is it a good experience or a bad experience?
 Is one ”better” than the other?

 Please share what you think in the comments below!
 Thanks for reading!